NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousIntegration.rst

 To create the resource group for the CI resources, complete the following steps:

-1. Login to the shell:
+1. Log in to the shell:

    .. code-block:: bash